chusovich/chusovich/README.md

 - Hi, I’m @chusovich
 - I'm an automation engineer and hobbist who loves working on home automation and PCB design projects
-- I’m current working on home automation sensors
+- I’m current working on freeRTOS projects

 <!---
 chusovich/chusovich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.